pmgledhill102/ace-training-content/ace/content/week2/06-storage-adv.md

 ---

-# Cloud Storage: Object Versioning
+# Object Versioning

-* **What is Object Versioning?** A bucket-level setting that, when enabled, keeps a history of object modifications.
+* **What is Object Versioning?** A bucket-level setting, when enabled, keeps a history of object modifications.
 Each overwrite or deletion of an object creates a new version or a noncurrent (archived) version.
 * **Enabling Versioning:**
   * Can be enabled on a bucket at any time.
 Cannot be disabled once enabled (but can be suspended).
   * `gsutil versioning set on gs://BUCKET_NAME`